Tim-Abwao/tim-abwao.github.io/_posts/2019-08-28-Create-a-Simple-Chatbot-to-tell-Jokes-&-Random-Facts.md

 ## Getting Started

-The [*Rasa* Basics](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) tutorial demonstrates how to create an *assistant* (project), and introduces the necessary files and commands.
-If you're unfamiliar with *Rasa*, please take the time to go through it.
+The [*Rasa* Basics](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) tutorial demonstrates how to create an *assistant*, and introduces the necessary files and commands.
+If you're unfamiliar with *Rasa*, please take some time to go through it.

 ## Rasa Assistant to tell Jokes & Random Facts